chathura-de-silva/E-Commerce-Platform/README.md

 2. Install the necessary dependencies.
 3. Create a database and load the schema.
 4. Run the application.
+5. cd to Backend and run the following command
+6. python -m flask run --port=5001

 ## Additional information